arjith/magentic-ui/docs/code_overview.md

 - `agents/` – definitions for the different agents (e.g. **Orchestrator**, **WebSurfer**, **Coder**, **FileSurfer**, and **UserProxy**).
 - `backend/` – FastAPI backend that powers the web interface.
  - `tools/` – helper utilities used by the agents.
 For example, browser automation utilities live in `tools/playwright`.
+The `UrlStatusManager` here maintains allowed/rejected URL patterns along with an explicit block list for quick denies.
 - `eval/` – scripts and utilities for running benchmarks.
 - `task_team.py` and related modules – entry points for constructing agent teams.